Quick Stats

 - Long-term community impact

-- Support for organizations they know well
+- Support for organisations they know well

 - General operating support rather than project-specific funding